The Art Institute of Virginia Beach to close its doors permanently

 VIRGINIA BEACH, Va.
-(WAVY) — A Virginia Beach school will soon be closing its doors for good.
+(WAVY) — Students were left scrambling after The Art Institute announced it would be closing its doors for good.

 According to an email the school sent to students, a culmination of events over the past decade, both external and internal to the campus operations, has forced the closure of this system of colleges.
 The college states that legacy challenges that occurred under previous ownership have ultimately led to its closure.